Non-backtracking Graph Neural Networks: Experiment

-We conduct experiments on three citation networks (Cora, CiteSeer, and Pubmed) \citep{sen2008collective}, and three heterophilic datasets (Texas, Wisconsin, and Cornell) \citep{pei2019geom} for transductive node classification.
-In our experiments, we employed various GNN architectures \citep{kipf2016semi, hamilton2017inductive, velivckovic2018graph, li2016gated}, along with their corresponding NBA versions, as illustrated in \cref{tab:node-task}.
-The results indicate that the NBA operation improves the performance of all GNN variants.
-Specifically, it demonstrates significant enhancements, particularly on heterophilic datasets.
+To validate the effectiveness of non-backtracking in transductive node classification tasks, we conduct experiments on three citation networks (Cora, CiteSeer, and Pubmed) \citep{sen2008collective} and three heterophilic datasets (Texas, Wisconsin, and Cornell) \citep{pei2019geom}.
+We use three conventional GNN architectures - GCN \citep{kipf2016semi}, GraphSAGE \citep{hamilton2017inductive}, and GAT \citep{velivckovic2018graph} - and one spectral GNN architecture, ChebNet \citep{defferrard2016convolutional}, as the backbone of NBA-GNN in \cref{tab:node-task}.
+The results indicate that the non-backtracking update improves the performance of all GNN variants.
+Furthermore, \cref{tab:node-task} shows significant enhancements in heterophilic datasets.
 Given that related nodes in heterophilic graphs are often widely separated \citep{zheng2022graph}, the ability of NBA-GNN to alleviate over-squashing plays a vital role in classifying nodes in such scenarios.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-Here, we conduct ablation studies to empirically verify our framework.
+In this section, we conduct ablation studies to empirically verify our framework.
 For simplicity, we use BA for backtracking GNNs and BG for begrudgingly backtracking GNNs.
-All experiments are averaged over 3 seeds.
-We use hyper-parameters for GCN from \citet{tonshoff2023did}.
+All experiments are averaged over 3 seeds, and hyper-parameters for GCN from \citet{tonshoff2023did} are used for a fair comparison.

-\textbf{Non-backtracking vs. backtracking GNNs.} We first verify whether the performance improvements indeed stem from the non-backtracking updates.
-To this end, we compare our NBA-GNN with the backtracking variant, termed BA-GNN, which similarly assigns a pair of hidden features for each edge but allows backtracking update, i.e., use $h_{i\rightarrow j}^{(\ell)}$ for updating $h_{j\rightarrow i}^{(\ell+1)}$.
-We report the corresponding result in \cref{fig:abl-nba-ba-vocsp,fig:abl-nba-ba-func}.
-Here, one can observe how NBA-GNN outperforms the BA-GNN consistently with varying numbers of layers.
-Intriguingly, one can also observe that BA-GNN outperforms the na\"ive backbone, i.e., GCN, consistently.
+\paragraph{Non-backtracking vs. Backtracking.} We first verify whether the performance improvements indeed stem from the non-backtracking updates.
+To this end, we compare our NBA-GNN with a backtracking variant, coined BA-GNN.
+To be clear, BA-GNN allows backtracking update prohibited in NBA-GNN, i.e., using $h_{i\rightarrow j}^{(\ell)}$ to update $h_{j\rightarrow i}^{(\ell+1)}$ in \cref{eq:nba-gnn}.
+From \cref{fig:abl-nba-ba-vocsp,fig:abl-nba-ba-func}, NBA-GCN consistently outperforms the BA-GCN and GCN regardless of the number of layers, aligning with the results of \cref{thm:sens-bound}.
+Intriguingly, one can also observe that BA-GCN outperforms the na\"ive backbone, i.e., GCN, consistently. \paragraph{Begrudgingly Backtracking Updates in Sparse Graphs.} Additionally in \cref{fig:abl-bg-nba-sparse}, we investigate the effect of begrudgingly backtracking in sparse graphs, i.e., $\dsfunc$, and $\dsstruct$.
+One can see that begrudgingly backtracking is effective in $\dsfunc$, and shows similar performance in $\dsstruct$ (Note that the $\dsvocsp$ does not have a vertex with degree one).